Skip to content

 See all events

-Join Café 4 of The Future of Care for Children with Medical Complexity Virtual Café Series to hear from discussants who will share framing around the current state of research priorities for children with medical complexity, including family-driven measurement.
-This inter-disciplinary café-style series is led by the Center for Innovation in Social Work and Health at the Boston University School of Social Work.
+Join Café 5 of The Future of Care for Children with Medical Complexity Virtual Café Series to hear examples of the pressing need to address bias in systems of care and move from a medical to social model of care.
+This interdisciplinary café-style series is led by the Center for Innovation in Social Work and Health at the Boston University School of Social Work.